Why and How Content Planning Differs from Content Strategy

 Here are the integral components of effective content planning:

 Your content strategy could be considered your vision.
 Your content plan is how you get there.
-Even the most well-crafted content strategy is doomed without a clear and transparent plan for setting it into action practically.
+Even the most well-crafted content strategy is doomed without a clear and transparent plan for putting it into action.
 This tends to be one of the foremost challenges for larger, more dispersed, or just plain busy content marketing teams.

 What is Content Strategy?